deadbird11/mnistgan/README.md

 [SciPy](https://scipy.org/install.html)

 ## Usage
 For now, simply `git clone` the project into a directory and run `python main.py`.
+If you want to see the TensorBoard analytics, open another console and type `tensorboard --logdir ./logs/gradient_tape`.

 ## Current State
 There are still some bugs so I'd wait a bit before trying it out for yourself.